encode/django-rest-framework/docs/resource.rst

 .. attribute:: Resource.emitters

-  Lists the set of emitters that the Resource supports.
+  The list of emitters that the Resource supports.
 This determines which media types the resource can serialize it's output to.
 Clients can specify which media types they accept using standard HTTP content negotiation via the Accept header.
 (See `RFC 2616 - Sec 14.1 <http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html>`_)  Clients can also override this standard content negotiation by specifying a `_format` ...

   The :mod:`emitters` module provides the :class:`BaseEmitter` class and a set of default emitters, including emitters for JSON and XML, as well as emitters for HTML and Plain Text which provide for a self documenting API.